Ade + Ayo Update | Shark Tank Season 13

 • Shark: Barbara Corcoran

-After some indecision, Temidayo accepted the deal of $200,000 for 33.3% equity + $500,000 line of credit.
-Where does that leave the company?
-Find out in our Ade + Ayo update.
+After some indecision, Temidayo accepts the deal of $200,000 for 33.3% equity + $500,000 line of credit.

-Our Ade + Ayo update revealed that there was so much more to this company that meets the eye!
-In addition to their beautiful prints on children’s clothing, they sell stuffed animals made with their fabrics (as well as crocheted).
-They have baskets, nursery items, and accessories that tie in with their theme as well.
+In addition to their beautiful prints on children’s clothing, they sell matching family outfits and stuffed animals made with their fabrics (as well as crocheted).
+They also have baskets, nursery items, and accessories that tie in with their theme as well.

 Curious about the other company updates from Shark Tank Season 13, Episode 15?
 Find them here: